-According to the Federal Trade Commission (FTC), reports of online fraud — which involves using the internet to commit fraud — resulted in almost $8.8 billion of consumer losses in 2022.1
+According to the Federal Trade Commission (FTC), reports of online fraud — which involves using the internet to commit fraud — resulted in $10 billion of consumer losses in 2023.1

-It's important for small business owners to help prevent online fraud and protect their companies from these threats, so they can help keep their businesses safe and their customers' information secure.
+Small business owners should try to prevent online fraud and protect their companies from these threats, to help keep their businesses safe and their customers' information secure.

 Here, we've outlined key tools and tips for potential fraud protection and prevention.

-First, it's helpful to understand common types of small business fraud to watch out for, including:
+First, it's helpful to understand common types of fraud to watch out for, including:

 Identifying the potential signs of fraud is crucial for small business owners to protect their operations and finances.

-When it comes to how to detect fraud, here are some common red flags and warning signs of possible small business fraud:
+When it comes to how to detect and prevent online fraud, here are some common red flags and warning signs of possible small business fraud:

-The goal is to help protect assets, finances, and a business’s overall reputation by deterring, detecting, and addressing possible fraud risks early and effectively.
+The goal of this sort of activity is to help protect assets, finances, and a business’s overall reputation by deterring, detecting, and addressing possible fraud risks early and effectively.
+While it may seem unnecessary or costly, preventing online fraud is essential for small businesses.

-Looking for possible ways to help prevent fraud?
-Here are some potential fraud prevention tips to implement in your business:
+Looking for fraud prevention and detection strategies?
+Here are some potential tips to implement in your business to try and prevent online fraud:

 Hackers use sophisticated programs that can run through many different versions of a single password in seconds.
 In other words, they have the tools to easily guess your passwords and access your accounts.